jaramir/qmk_firmware/keyboards/preonic/keymaps/jaramir/readme.md

 Features
 --------
 * Top row disabled to emulate a Planck
-* Holding Esc, ";" or "I" enables arrows on JKIL and Spectacle on left hand
+* Holding Esc enables arrows on JKIL and Spectacle on left hand
 * Lower + Space is Backspace
 * Raise + Space is Enter
 * Includes Workman Layout